americanexpress/env-config-utils/CONTRIBUTING.md

 `npm run build`

-Builds the module into the `lib` folder.
+Builds the module into the `dir` folder.

 `npm run clean`